magicsgram/JapaneseSpacer/README.md

 ## Release 1.3
   - Allowed users to choose the font, defaulted to <Yu Gothic UI> shipped with Windows 10
   - Perform more rigorous sentence splitting into multiple chunks, because JapanesePhoneticAnalyzer api does not accept a string w/ length greater than 100
+## Reelease 1.4
+  - Addded a mode to show everything in Hiragana only